mateusgm/playground/problems-ds/stats/README.md

 How do you create test and control groups?
 How do you control for external factors?
 How do you evaluate results?

+The x and y are two random variables and their standard errors are known.
+How can you calculate/estimate the standard error in f(x,y)?
+If you want, specifically, in f(x,y) = y/x.
+How would you do this if you had all the data (x_i, y_i)?

+Why should the test and the control group be of the same size in an "A/B" test?